 But Tallmadge had to get the intelligence out of New York to Connecticut.
-And that’s where Caleb Brewster, Anna Strong and her bloomers come into the picture.
+And that’s where Caleb Brewster, Anna Strong and her petticoats come into the picture.

 The British had imprisoned Anna’s husband Selah for spying for the Americans.
 Anna negotiated his release through her Tory relatives, and he moved from the family’s Setauket, N.Y., home to Connecticut.
 He left Anna behind.

 Caleb Brewster had worked on whaleboats since childhood.
 He was intimately familiar with the Long Island Sound – known in colonial times as the Devil’s Belt.